elifesciences/elife-xpub/docs/incidents/2019-02-23-failed-export.md

 - Make a decision as to whether we have a holding page or whether we switch back to EJP, if a major incident in the future was cause downtime
 - Peter to investigate why Jenkins didn't deploy the incident mitigation changes made on Saturday
 - Consider introducing type checking
-- Investigate testing EJP via end2end testing
+- Investigate testing eJP via end2end testing
+- Report any incidents in #incident-response channel as first step